 - When Hail support is enabled, your cluster uses Python 3.6, so notebooks written against different versions of Python may not work.

 - When Hail support is enabled, fewer Python libraries are installed by default.
-You can still use the Libraries features to install new libraries.
+You can still use the Libraries feature to install new libraries.

-After you’ve set up a Hail cluster, check out the Hail overview notebook.
+After you’ve set up a Hail cluster, try out the Hail overview notebook.

 This notebook is too large to display inline.
 Get notebook link.